 \section{Results based on observational analysis}

-We constrain the Gong--Zhang Type~I (GZ1) parametrization, and subsequently compare it with the Type~II (GZ2) case, using three independent combinations of late--time cosmological probes, namely Union3+BAO+OHD, Pantheon+SH0ES+BAO+OHD, and DES--SN5YR+BAO+OHD.
-These datasets jointly probe the background expansion history and the cosmic distance scale through supernova luminosity distances, cosmic chronometer measurements of $H(z)$, and DESI DR2 BAO observables $D_M(z)/r_d$ and $D_H(z)/r_d$.
-The resulting marginalized one-- and two--dimensional posterior distributions are shown in the left panel of Fig.~\ref{fig:p-gz}.
-Across all dataset combinations, the inferred matter density is tightly constrained in the range $\Omega_m \simeq 0.23$--$0.27$, while the Hubble parameter lies within $h \simeq 0.64$--$0.70$, with the Pantheon+SH0ES combination systematically favors slightly higher values due to the SH0ES absolute calibration.
-The BAO data impose strong constraints on the distance scale, leading to a pronounced positive correlation between $h$ and $h r_d$.
-In the $\Omega_m$--$w_0$ plane, the contours exhibit a clear anti--correlation, indicating that an increase in the matter density can be partially compensated by a more negative dark--energy equation of state.
-The GZ1 model mildly favors quintessence--like behavior with $w_0 \approx -1$, although the $\Lambda$CDM limit remains allowed within the $1$--$2\sigma$ confidence level.
-Consistent with these moderate parameter degeneracies, the Jeffreys--scale comparison based on $\Delta\mathrm{AIC}$ and $\Delta\mathrm{BIC}$ indicates only weak to moderate evidence in favor of GZ1 relative to $\Lambda$CDM for Union3 and Pantheon+SH0ES, with stronger preference emerging only when DES--SN5YR data are included.\\
+We constrain the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark energy parametrizations using three independent combinations of late-time cosmological datasets, U3+BAO+OHD+$f\sigma_8$, Pantheon+SH0ES+BAO+OHD+$f\sigma_8$, and DES--SN5YR+BAO+OHD+$f\sigma_8$.
+These combined probes simultaneously constrain the background expansion history and the growth of cosmic structures through Type~Ia supernova luminosity distances, cosmic chronometer measurements of $H(z)$, DESI DR2 BAO observables $D_M(z)/r_d$ and $D_H(z)/r_d$, together with the growth-rate observable $f\sigma_8(z)$.
+The corresponding marginalized one-- and two--dimensional posterior distributions are shown in Fig.~\ref{fig:p-gz}, where the left and right panels correspond to the GZ1 and GZ2 models, respectively.\\